Skip to content

 cosine_distance

-Computes the cosine distance between two vectors.
+Returns the cosine distance between two vectors.

 The cosine distance is derived from the cosine similarity, which measures the angle between two vectors.
 This function returns the dissimilarity between the vectors, where 0 indicates identical vectors and values closer to 1 indicate higher dissimilarity.